-This earthy pasta pairs perfectly with Italian red wine, which is lucky for me because I’m ready to switch out those crisp whites for some complex reds.
+This earthy autumn pasta recipe pairs perfectly with Italian red wine, which is lucky for me because I’m ready to switch out those crisp whites for some complex reds.

-Excuse me while I completely geek out over three delicious Italian wines that would pair *perfectly* with an autumn pasta.
+Excuse me while I completely geek out over three delicious Italian wines that would pair *perfectly* with an autumn pasta recipe.

 All three are satisfying reds which are ideal to keep around the house any time you want to open up a bottle with dinner.